Curriculum and Training

 Because we are one of the largest referral centers in the Southeast, our fellows care for a broad range of cases from across the state and throughout our region.
 In addition, fellows benefit from being able to see patients in four distinct UNC facilities, which provides experience with not only a variety of different diseases, but also a broad range of patients in terms of age, race and ethnicity, and socio-economic backgrounds.

-- UNC Allergy and Immunology Clinic at Carolina Pointe II
+- UNC Allergy and Immunology Clinic at the New UNC Eastowne Medical Office Building

 - UNC Hospitals Children’s Specialty Care Clinic